 How To Get Tickets To The Louvre

 This is the official website to get tickets to the Louvre.
-This is where to buy tickets to the Louvre is you want the most basic and straightforward option.
+This is where to buy Louvre tickets if you want the most basic and straightforward option.

 You can get tickets via the official website up to three months in advance.